Server (asyncio)

 For IPv4 connections, this is a (host, port) tuple.

-The format of the address depends on the address family; see getpeername().
+The format of the address depends on the address family.
+See getpeername().

-latency: float#
+latency: float

 Latency of the connection, in seconds.

-By default, websockets enables a keepalive mechanism that sends ping frames automatically at regular intervals.
-You can also send ping frames and measure latency with ping().
+By default, websockets enables a keepalive mechanism that sends Ping frames automatically at regular intervals.
+You can also send Ping frames and measure latency with ping().

 The following attributes are available after the opening handshake, once the WebSocket connection is open:

-Opening handshake request headers.
+Opening handshake request.

-Opening handshake response headers.
+Opening handshake response.

-subprotocol: Subprotocol | None#
+property subprotocol: Subprotocol | None

-Subprotocol, if one was negotiated.
+None if no subprotocol was negotiated.

 The following attributes are available after the closing handshake, once the WebSocket connection is closed: